Skip to content

 Extending the Pipeline

-If you need to add custom processing stages (e.g., new filtering logic, custom annotations), see the Pipeline Design Guide.
+If you need to add custom processing stages (e.g. new filtering logic, custom annotations), refer to the Pipeline Design Guide.